censoredplanet/censoredplanet/docs/satellitev1.rst

 		* "no_answer" appears in the :code:`error` field if no A resource records (IPs) are returned - this includes the :code:`NXDOMAIN` response.

 		* Responses with :code:`NXDOMAIN` or other errors may indicate censorship.
-However, these cases are not analyzed further in Satellite v1.
+However, these cases are not analyzed further in Satellite-v1.

 	:code:`answers_raw.json` contains raw responses from successful queries: